Mahfud MD: Cabinet minister

-Mahfud was appointed as Minister of Defense by President Abdurrahman Wahid on 23 August 2000.
-The appointment of Mahfud as the Minister of Defense caused controversy, after being rumored that the appointment was disagreed by vice president Megawati Sukarnoputri, although Mahfud later admitted that he met Megawati in personal, and confirmed that she didn't have any problems with his appointment.
+Mahfud was appointed Minister of Defense by President Abdurrahman Wahid on 23 August 2000.
+The appointment of Mahfud as the Minister of Defense caused controversy, after being rumored that the appointment was disagreed by vice president Megawati Sukarnoputri, although Mahfud later admitted that he met Megawati in personal, and confirmed that she did not have any problems with his appointment.
 Following a cabinet reshuffle on 20 July 2001, Mahfud moved from the defense portfolio and was appointed Minister of Law and Human Rights.
 He held office briefly until Wahid's impeachment by the People's Consultative Assembly a few days later and the Mutual Assistance Cabinet's formation.

 People's Representative Council

 In 2004, Mahfud ran as a candidate for a seat in the People's Representative Council (DPR), as a member of the National Awakening Party.
 He ran in the East Java X electoral district, which includes the Lamongan and Gresik regencies.
 He was elected to the seat in the election.
 In the people's Representative Council, he served in the Third Commission of the People's Representative Council.
 In addition to the commission, Mahfud also served as Deputy Chairman of the Legislative Body of the DPR.